hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter22.md

 We can summarize the strengths of the various kinds of database systems in this way:

-- `Relational systems`: Simple data types, powerful query languages, high protection.
+- `Relational systems`: Simple data types, powerful query languages, and high protection.
 - `Persistent programming language-based OODBs`: Complex data types, integration with programming language, high performance.
 - `Object-relational systems`: Complex data types, powerful query languages, high protection.
 - `Object-relational mapping systems`: Complex data types integrated with programming languages, designed as a layer on top of relational database systems.

-## Summary

-TODO